p-martinho/Modular.Api.Template/README.md

 I tried to get the balance.
 I think this solution is enterprise level (not for microservices context, this is a modular monolith) and also simple enough to use in small projects, keeping the decoupling, clean code, and [SOLID](https://en.wikipedia.org/wiki/SOLID) principals.

 I tried to keep the dependencies at the minimum, as discussed in the section [Technologies and Dependencies](#technologies-and-dependencies).
-Therefore, it was easy to decide to not use __MediatR__ (not even taking into consideration it is becoming commercial).
+Therefore, it was easy to decide to not use __MediatR__ (not even taking into consideration it is commercial).
 Instead, the solution applies the [CQRS pattern](https://martinfowler.com/bliki/CQRS.html) using command handlers and query handlers, that are called directly and explicitly.
 This way, it is easier to debug and understand what is happening instead of just sending a message and then search for the handlers of the message.
 And it has also performance benefits.
 I totally agree that using __MediatR__ has a lot of benefits, but the intention here was only to keep things simpler and with the fewer dependencies possible.